longturn/freeciv21/docs/Playing/faq.rst

 In the client, there’s a checkbox to the far right of the chatline widget.
 When selected, any messages typed will only got to your allies.

 ..
-Note:: This option only shows up if you are playing an online LongTurn Community game with a remote server.
+Note:: This option only shows up if you are playing an online Longturn Community game with a remote server.
   If you are playing a local single-player game against AI, this option does not show up since you cannot chat with the AI.